 Instant Pot Jasmine Rice

-- Place the rice in a fine-mesh strainer and rinse until the water runs clear.
+- Rinse Rice: Place the rice in a fine-mesh strainer and rinse until the water runs clear.

-- Add the rice, water, and salt to the Instant Pot.
+- Add Ingredients To Pot: Add the rice, water, and salt to the Instant Pot.
 Give a gentle stir.

-- Close the pot and set the pressure release valve to ‘Sealing’.
-Set to 'Manual’ or ‘Pressure Cook’, ‘High Pressure’ for 3 minutes.
+- 3-Minute Cook Time: Close the pot and set the pressure release valve to ‘Sealing’.
+Set to cook on ‘Manual’ or ‘Pressure Cook’, ‘High Pressure’ for 3 minutes.

-- When the cooking time is complete, allow for a 10-minute Natural Pressure Release (NPR).
+- 10-Minute NPR: When the cooking time is complete, allow for a 10-minute Natural Pressure Release (NPR).
 Release any remaining pressure after the 10-minute NPR has finished.

-- Once the pin drops, open the lid and fluff the rice with a fork.
+- Fluff Rice: Once the pin drops, open the pot and fluff the rice with a fork.

 - Serve and enjoy!